pellegrino/arm-gocd-server/README.md

 # ARM image for a GoCD server based on alpine linux

 For running gocd on raspberry PI and other arm based processors.
+Based on https://github.com/gocd/docker-gocd-server

 # GoCD Server Docker image